Monopolistic Competition: Short-Run Profits and Losses, and Long-Run Equilibrium

 Monopolistic competition has a downward sloping demand curve.
 Thus, just as for a pure monopoly, its marginal revenue will always be less than the market price, because it can only increase demand by lowering prices, but by doing so, it must lower the prices of all units of its product.
 Hence, monopolistically competitive firms maximize profits or minimize losses by producing that quantity where marginal revenue = marginal cost, both over the short run and the long run.

 Short-Run Profit or Loss

-In the short run, a monopolistically competitive firm maximizes profit or minimizes losses by producing that quantity that corresponds to when marginal revenue = marginal cost.
+In the short run, a monopolistically competitive firm maximizes profit or minimizes losses by producing that quantity where marginal revenue = marginal cost.
 If average total cost is below the market price, then the firm will earn an economic profit.

-However, if the average total cost is above the market price, then the firm will incur losses, equal to the average total cost minus the market price multiplied by the quantity produced.
-It will still minimize losses by producing that quantity where marginal revenue equals marginal cost, but eventually the firm will either have to reverse the losses, or it will have to exit the industry.
+However, if the average total cost exceeds the market price, then the firm will suffer losses, equal to the average total cost minus the market price multiplied by the quantity produced.
+Losses will still be minimized by producing that quantity where marginal revenue = marginal cost, but eventually the firm either must reverse the losses or be forced to exit the industry.

 Long-Run Equilibrium: Normal Profits

 If the competitive firms in an industry earn an economic profit, then other firms will enter the same industry, which will reduce the profits of the other firms.
 More firms will continue to enter the industry until the firms are earning only a normal profit.

 However, if there are too many firms, then firms will incur losses, especially the inefficient ones, which will cause them to leave the industry.
 Consequently, the remaining firms will return to normal profitability.
 Hence, the long-run equilibrium for monopolistic competition will equate the market price to the average total cost, where marginal revenue = marginal cost, as shown in the diagram below.
 Remember, in economics, average total cost includes a normal profit.